Due Diligence Real Estate Checklist: Steal Our CRE Process

 Due Diligence Real Estate Process: All You Need to Know

 What does due diligence in real estate mean?
 Real estate due diligence definition: the reasonable steps taken by a person or company in order to satisfy a legal requirement, when purchasing or selling property.
-With respect the perspective of the buyer specifically, it is referring to the critical process of vetting potential real estate property investment using a set of specific criteria.
+With respect to the perspective of the buyer specifically, it is referring to the critical process of vetting potential real estate property investment using a set of specific criteria.
 If you are considering buying any real estate property, this methodical process (you should have real estate due diligence checklist) is critical to ensure you’re purchasing a well-maintained and profitable investment.

 We will focus on commercial properties in particular, as these are the types of investments that make up School of Whale’s real estate portfolio; however, the takeaways are relevant for any real estate investor.